Achievable logoAchievable logo

 Production of writing

-Production of writing quizzes test your rhetorical skills, not your grammar skills.
-Instead of focusing on specific words, phrases, or sentences, these questions require you to identify the purposes of the main ideas of a paragraph of the entire passage.
-According to ACT.org, the production of writing quizzes make up 29–32% of the questions in the ACT English section.
+Production of writing questions test your rhetorical skills, not your grammar skills.
+Instead of focusing on a specific word, phrase, or sentence, these questions ask you to think about the purpose and effectiveness of ideas across a paragraph or the entire passage.
+According to ACT.org, production of writing questions make up 29-32% of the ACT English section.

-You will find all the techniques you’ll need to answer these questions correctly in the following units:
+You’ll find the techniques you need for these questions in the following units:

 • Topic development